 A skilled California DUI lawyer is likely to negotiate something in the range of:

 - Three to nine month first offender DUI school

 - Zero to ten days of sheriff work alternative program

 - Thirty Day hard DMV drivers license suspension

 - An additional 90-150 day license restriction

 A skilled California DUI lawyer can thoroughly research your facts to make sure the district attorney has a valid case If not, motions can be filed to challenge the evidence and perhaps dismiss the case.
 If not, deals can be made to minimize the damage and help you move forward with your life.
 A California DUI arrest is a traumatic event, but it doesn’t have to lead to permanent damage.
 With a strong defense, it is entirely possible to deal with the situation head on and obtain the best possible result.

-If you would like assistance getting the best possible result for your California DUI case, please call our office toll-free at 1 (866) 765-9188, or click here to scroll down the page and use the secure form to send us a confidential contact request.
+If you would like assistance getting the best possible result for your California DUI case, please call our office toll-free at 844-811-5444, or contact us online.